prajwalom/personal-portfolio-website/README.md

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).
-(Add a `LICENSE` file in your repository if you haven't already, or remove this line).

 ---